ranjeetmca/paj-gps/README.md

-# My Ionic 8 Cordova App
+# GPS Device Tracking Ionic 8 Cordova App

 ## Overview
 This is a mobile application built using [Ionic Framework](https://ionicframework.com/) version 8 and Apache Cordova.
 It supports both Android and iOS platforms and utilizes various Cordova plugins for native functionality.